major macro economic indicators

 - Landlocked and dependent on the transport routes of neighbouring countries

-- Electricity generation is insufficient and based almost exclusively on hydropower; unreliable transport networks
+- Electricity production is insufficient and based almost exclusively on hydropower; transport networks are unreliable

 - High levels of inequality; healthcare, educational and administrative deficiencies